 This booklet was produced in collaboration with LGBTI groups in Latin America and covers the advancement of LGBTI policies in Latin America focusing on the actions public authorities can take and on the approval of legislation to guarantee rights

-The Sub-regional Women’s Advisory Committee (SUBWOC) meets on the day preceding the Sub-regional Advisory Committee (SUBRAC) meeting and comprises the women representatives attending that meeting.
-The chair is Sis Jillian Bartlett, the Caribbean Women’s Titular.
+The Sub-regional Women’s Advisory Committee (SUBWOC) meets on the day preceding the Sub-regional Advisory Committee (SUBRAC) meeting and comprises women representatives attending that meeting.
+The chair is Sis Jillian Bartlett (NUGFW TT), the Caribbean Women’s Titular.
 The SUBWOC meets annually.
 In accordance with PSI’s constitution, the number of representatives attending the SUBWOC meeting must be at least 50% of the number of representatives attending the SUBRAC meeting.

 A report by C. Marie Ainsborough, Senior Labour Reporter with Radio Labour, reports on the preparations for the global day of action on 28th April in protest of the TISA negotiations.
 See our web page for more information.

 Giant multinationals are trying to privatize publicly-owned water supply systems.
 The latest attempt is in Peru.
 A RadioLabour interview with David Boys, the Deputy General-Secretary of Public Services International, the PSI.

 There are 232 million migrants in the world.
 Many are living and working in horrible conditions.
 A special RadioLabour report on migrant workers and their families.
 The report features interviews with two international labour movement activists: Chidi King of the International Trade Union Confederation (ITUC) and Genevieve Gencianos of Public Services International (PSI).